 With a relative sweetness ranging between 70 and 80 versus sucrose, C✩Dex is one of the sweetest starch-based sweeteners.

 C✩Dex dextrose is one of the most versatile sweeteners, and is used for freezing point depression in ice cream, browning in bread and biscuits, flavor enhancement in chocolate milk beverages, dispersibility in powder mixes and texture optimization to name but a few.

-Dextrose monohydrate and anhydrous dextrose are available in a variety of particle size distributions and granulometry to provide ease and stability of blending.
-Coarse dextrose products are perfect in relation to flowability and dust minimalisation.
+Cargill offers dextrose monohydrate and anhydrous dextrose, available in a variety of particle size distributions and granulometry to provide ease and stability of blending, to meet your needs.
+Besides food grade, Cargill also offers pharma and feed grade dextrose monohydrate.

 - High fermentability

 - Low molecular weight